apocalyptech/bl3-cli-saveedit/README-saves.md

 The `--delete-pt1-mission` and `--delete-pt2-mission` arguments can be specified more than once if you'd like to delete more than one mission at a time.

+## Seasonal Event Status

+There are a few options available to clear out seasonal event challenge status (Bloody Harvest, Broken Hearts, and Revenge of the Cartels).
+This will allow you to go through the challenge ranks as if you'd not played the event yet.
+This is admittedly a bit silly, but it might be useful when paired with the Event Rewards mods, which let you use challenge rewards from the previous years.

+To clear out the event challenge statuses individually:

+    bl3-save-edit old.sav new.sav --clear-bloody-harvest
+    bl3-save-edit old.sav new.sav --clear-broken-hearts
+    bl3-save-edit old.sav new.sav --clear-cartels

+Or, you can do all three at once:

+    bl3-save-edit old.sav new.sav --clear-all-events

 ## Item Levels